 The Enlightenment saw the start of the Great Male Renunciation, with a shift towards practical clothing, men abandoning jewellry and bright colours, and a pronounced gender difference emerging in fashion.
 By 1740 men had stopped wearing heels, and its popularity decreased for women (BBC, 2013).

 A dress code should outline how an employer should present themselves at work and/or functions.
 Clothing requirements should take into consideration safety of staff, appropriateness and need be pain.

 Some may argue, you don’t need to work there, and don’t worry I don’t!
 But it was my first shift and by relying on agency workers they are certain of a steady inflow of cheap labour.
 There is a reason men are never seen freely choosing to wear heels.
 They are not a signifier of power in most settings.
-In London 2018, men wearing boots are widespread but if a man is wearing heels (it’s quite uncommon).
-It just isn’t part of the male presentation in everyday life for most men, but that doesn’t mean it should be enforced on women.
-With women making giant strides in countless sections of society, patriarchy does not need to fight female progress through greater policing of female dress.
+In London 2018, men wearing boots is widespread but if a man is wearing heels (it’s quite uncommon).
+It just isn’t part of the presentation of self in everyday life for most men.
+Just because some women freely choose to wear heels in some situations, doesn’t mean heels should be enforced on women in other situations.
+With women making giant strides in countless sections of society, patriarchy does not need to fight female progress through greater policing of female attire.